This Potato Beer Cheese Soup is hearty, delicious and packed full of your favorite comfort food flavors. A Must Have recipe on a crisp fall day!!

-You’re eyes are glazing over and there is a bit of drool running down your face… Yes, you read right … Beer Cheese Baked Potato Soup.
+You’re eyes are glazing over and there is a bit of drool running down your face… Yes, you read right … Potato Beer Cheese Soup.
 I know I promised a whole week of Thanksgiving inspired meals to celebrate the upcoming holiday but I live in Florida and its 43 degrees out right now… so check your seat belt because I am swerving us over into the hot, steamy soup lane of traffic!!

 I get so jealous of people who live with snow this time of year.
 Not the driving in it or shoveling it or falling on your butt when you hit a patch of ice..
 I get jealous of the landscapes and the change of seasons and the FOOD and being able to wear those big jackets with furry linings in them.
 There really is no reason to own one of those coats down here in Florida which of course prompts my husband to ask why I have four of them hanging in my closet.
 Call it wishful thinking, call it necessary fashion preparedness, call it remnants of my past eBay addiction.. regardless, me and my 50lb leather jackets are ready for a snowstorm at a moments notice, furry leopard print lining included free of charge.
-So, when the weather dips down to 43 degrees in the Sunshine State, the jackets are resurrected and the soup pot gets put on the stove.
+So, when the weather dips down to 43 degrees in the Sunshine State, the jackets are resurrected and the soup pot gets put on the stove and Potato Beer Cheese Soup is on the menu.
 After all, you have to act fast!!.. it’s supposed to be back up to 80 degrees by the weekend.
 Welcome to my life.

 By the way, this is my chance to introduce you to my most favorite kitchen buddy .. my Nessie Ladle.
 No joke, I had to wait three months to get my Nessie and because they were on back order for so long, I had to buy two.
 Cute.. cute.. cute!!!!
 You know you need one … 🙂